 Bill’s ability to create working drawings and concept art was honed from 1985-1988 while he was a student at the Minneapolis Technical College in downtown Minneapolis.
 Eduardo was the one teacher in particular Bill most admired.
 It was he who steered Bill from studying art and art creation techniques to then take a two-year class in architectural design, scale working drawing illustration and the use of CAD – computer aided drafting.

-Here are a number of varied conceptual illustration projects, of the many, many hundreds he has worked on over the course of his professional career which began in 1987, and one of his many model building projects as well.
+Here are a number of varied conceptual illustration projects of the many hundreds he has worked on over the course of his professional career which began in 1987, and one of his many model building projects as well.